 Stephanie Ledwig is a native of Victoria, Texas.
 She started dancing at the age of two and has been teaching dance since 2006.
 She began her training in Victoria with a local studio and has taken classes with three other studios.
 In 2013, while still working to earn her bachelor's degree, Stephanie opened her studio.
 She graduated, after just four years in college, in 2015 from the University of Houston-Victoria with her Bachelors of Science in Communications.

 She has training in classical ballet, tap, jazz, lyrical, modern, hip hop, pointe, and contemporary by local instructors as well as some from various parts of the country - Joe Tremaine, Doug Caldwell, Marty Dew, Melissa Glouchkova, & Desiree Robbins.
 Stephanie started dancing competitively at the age of five, even competing her first solo then.
 She was able to travel to conventions such as Tremaine & Manhattan Dance Project where she trained under many choreographers.
 In 2010 Stephanie traveled to New York City and took classes at Broadway Dance Center and had private classes with Broadway dancers and choreographers.
 In 2015 Stephanie took her own company dancers to New York where they took classes.
 She returned to New York in 2018 for more classes.
 In the summer of 2019, Stephanie was given the opportunity to go to Los Angeles for two weeks for an ultimate Hollywood dance experience.
-During her time there she experienced many amazing opportunities - attend a live taping of So You Think You Can Dance, sit in on many dance classes, attend business seminars, spend a whole day doing photo shoots, and participate in a private music video at Universal Studios Hollywood.
+During her time there she experienced many amazing opportunities - attended a live taping of So You Think You Can Dance, sat in on many dance classes, attended business seminars, spent a whole day doing photo shoots, and participated in a private music video at Universal Studios Hollywood.
 While there she also met famous choreographer Tyce Diorio and Carmit Bachar from the Pussycat Dolls.

 Stephanie was asked to choreograph for the musical, The Wizard of Oz for Victoria East HS in 2012.
 For her choreography she was inducted as an Honorary Member into the VEHS International Thespian Society.
 She then choreographed the musicals for VISD the next two years.
 In 2017 she worked with Misty Calvez to choreograph the district musical, The Music Man.
 In 2011 Stephanie was brought on staff for the VEHS Golden Saber Dance/Drill Team.
 She is a current staff member who choreographs and instructs for the team.

 Her most recent accomplishments include becoming a member of the National Dance Education Organization in 2015.
 Also in 2015, she became certified to teach acro dance with Acrobatic Arts.
-In 2016, Stephanie joined the creative team at Crosspointe Dance Project - a nonprofit dance company that serves the Lord.
-After 4 years on staff, she founded a dance/drill team, the Diamond Belles, at Crossroads Christian School in Victoria in 2017.
-She was the director for two years of the junior high and high school teams.
+In 2016, The studio was chosen as the WINNER in Victoria Advocate's Best of the Best Awards in 2021 for Best Dance Studio, Best Women-Owned Business, and Best Youth Sports Coach - Stephanie Ledwig.

 She loves working with children and sharing her passion of dance with them.